 The SecSi (Secured Silicon) Sector feature provides a Flash memory region that enables permanent part identification through an Electronic Serial Number (ESN).
-The SecSi Sector uses a SecSi Sector Indicator Bit to indicate whether or not the SecSi Sector is locked when shipped from the factory.
+The SecSi Sector is 64 Kbytes in length, and uses a SecSi Sector Indicator Bit to indicate whether or not the SecSi Sector is locked when shipped from the factory.
 This bit is permanently set at the factory and cannot be changed, which prevents cloning of a factory locked part.
 This ensures the security of the ESN once the product is shipped to the field.
+Current version of this device has 64 Kbytes; future versions will have only 256 bytes.
+This should be considered during system design.